 STOP 24: On the west side of Bellevue Pond, the road follows a steep slope on the right that is underlain by the Lawrence Woods Granophyre (Zlwg).
-At about the midway point of the west side of the pond, note the pinkish gray color of the granophyre and its scattered white crystals.
-The exact contact with the Medford Dike (T_Rm) is concealed by the road (image below on left).
+At about the midway point of the west side of the pond, note the pinkish-gray color of the granophyre and its scattered white crystals.
+The exact contact with the Medford Dike ($T{R}m$) is concealed by the road (image below on left).
 The granophyre occurs across much of the southern Fells, from the Wrights Pond area to Medford High School.
 Granophyre is a porphyritic igneous rock of granitic composition having a granophyric texture (image below on right).
 A granophyric texture occurs when two minerals, in this case quartz and alkali feldspar, rapidly grow side-by-side at the same time as microscopic, intergrown, irregular plates.
 The granophyric texture is the pink area in the image below on the right.
 (A microscope view of the granophyric texture is in Part 1 of the Skyline tour.)
 A porphyritic rock has two different grain sizes, the coarser set forming phenocrysts (in this case white plagioclase) and the finer minerals making up the surrounding ground mass (in this case the pink granophyric areas and quartz).
 Granite is an igneous rock in which the light-colored minerals are 20-60% quartz with the rest being plagioclase and alkali feldspar in about equal abundance.
 One other mineral occurs in the granophyre here and that is the mafic (dark) mineral that appears sparsely as small rods, which is an amphibole called hornblende.
-The granophyre is relatively fine-grained in this area near its contact with the Lynn Volcanic Complex (Zpt).
+This mineral is partly altered to chlorite.
+The granophyre is relatively fine-grained in this area near its contact with the crystal tuff (Zlvx).
 This is the chill zone, or the area near the magma's contact with cooler rocks where the intrusion cooled more rapidly.
 In general, this rock unit is fine-grained, and it appears to be a near-surface pluton (large, irregularly shaped intrusive body) that may have fed volcanic eruptions.
 We refer to these plutons as being subvolcanic.
 For more on how plutons form see: Plutons.
-A working hypothesis is that the Lawrence Woods Granophyre is a subvolcanic pluton associated with the Lynn Volcanic Complex.
+It appears that the Lawrence Woods Granophyre is a subvolcanic pluton associated with the Wakefield Formation of the Lynn Volcanic Complex (Zlvx).
 The Lawrence Woods Granophyre has an age of about 596 Ma.
 For more on how ages are determined for rocks see: RockAges.